rx-angular/rx-angular/libs/template/docs/render-strategies.md

 ![rx-angular-cdk-render-strategies__strategy-angular](https://user-images.githubusercontent.com/10064416/115839355-daafee80-a41a-11eb-8383-12eb58ed3905.png)

+This strategy is rendering the actual component and all it's children that are on a path that is marked as dirty or has components with `ChangeDetectionStrategy.Default`.

+In the diagrams components that are marked as dirty show up with a red triangle.
+Those get always re-rendered.
+Components with a gray triangle are untouched from reevanuation of template or rerendering.
+Black triangles show us a component with change deection `onPush` was evanluated and no changes where detected

 |       Name       |   Priority   |    Render Method  |       Scheduling         |   Render Deadline   |
 | ---------------- | ------------ | ----------------- | ------------------------ | ------------------- |